 In accordance with the effective legislation and based on the respective licenses issued by the National Commission for Securities and Stock Market of Ukraine, the Bank may be involved in depositary activities as a securities custodian and professional trading in securities in stock market: brokerage, dealer, and underwriting activities.
 The Bank is not involved in any activities in the sphere of material production, trade, and insurance, other than acting as an insurance intermediary.
-The Bank is a full-fledged member of the Individual Deposit Guarantee Fund.
+The Bank is a full-fledged member of Individual Deposit Guarantee Fund.

-The Bank's performance for 2019 is disclosed in the notes to these separate financial statements.
+The Bank's performance for the year ended 31 December 2019 is disclosed in the notes to these consolidated financial statements.